-Why did Enass create H2GO?
+Why did Enass' company create this battery?

-During a trip to Africa when studying for her PhD, Enass realised how much of a luxury electricity was, with some hospitals only receiving power for 12 hours of the day, and households rushing to do all their cooking and reading while the electricity lasts.
-Enass saw this as a problem that engineering could fix, and in the process, help save lives and the environment too.
+During a trip to Africa, Enass saw that some hospitals only received power for 12 hours of the day, and households had to rush to do all their cooking and reading while electricity lasted.
+Electricity is a luxury in some countries and this can make people's lives very difficult.
+Enass saw this as a problem that engineering could fix, while helping to save lives and the environment too.